digipres/workbench/src/dataflows/index.md

 <div class="warning">

-This is an experiment in visualising the techical architecture of digital preservation services by focussing on how data flows over time.
+This is an experiment in visualising the technical architecture of digital preservation services by focussing on how data flows over time.
 There are a number of outstanding issues and limitations with this approach.
 Please see [the `dataflow` GitHub issues](https://github.com/digipres/workbench/issues?q=state:open+label:"dataflows") for more detail.

 </div>